stlartworks/stlartworks.github.io/apply.md

 ---

+Applications for FALL 2017 apprenticeships are now closed.

 We invite young creatives (14 - 18 years old) in the St. Louis metro area to apply and earn a stipend through paid apprenticeships in the arts in the Fall, Spring, and Summer.

-Applications for FALL 2017 apprenticeships are now open!
 Applying for a St. Louis ArtWorks apprenticeship is NOT first-come, first-served.
 Teens interested in working for St. Louis ArtWorks must:

 1) Be at least 14 years old by January 1, 2017,